A22000072/A22000072/README.md

-# Hello World!, I'm Muhammad Akbar Fauzi, an Indonesian IT Graduate 👋🏼
+# Hello World!, I'm Muhammad Akbar Fauzi, an IT Graduate 👋🏼

 🛜 Graduated in **Information Technology Engineering** at Universitas Sebelas April Sumedang<br>👨🏼‍💻 Experienced in Web Development, Machine Learning, and Cybersecurity since 2020<br>🎬 Passionate about exploring innovative solutions, especially in **Digital Forensics and AI**